As a developer, I should be able to vagrant up into CentOS7 or a Support Fedora.

 As a developer, it would be nice to have each platform supported by pulp available in Vagrant.
 Each of these can be named (i.e. fedora_25, centos_7) and each could be started separately.
 This would help test pulp across distributions and allow for easily testing changes, running tests, and triaging bugs.

-#1 Updated by semyers over 2 years ago
+#1 Updated by semyers almost 4 years ago

 I think the cost of this is too high.
 We have enough trouble as it is keeping "the" vagrant environment healthy, so to have to do that for all supported platforms is frankly terrifying.
 The CI platform largely exists to mitigate cross-distribution problems, so I'd suggest that the real thing we need to fix is that our jenkins server lives behind a firewall, and the build logs are sadly not publicly available.